infinum/rails-handbook/Git process.md

 **Never branch out of the `staging` branch and never merge `staging` into `master`**

 We use pull requests to add new features—pull requests initiate discussion about your commits.
-As they're tightly integrated with the underlying Git repository, everyone can see exactly what changes would be merged if they accept your request.
+As they're tightly integrated with the underlying Git repository, everyone can see exactly what changes will be merged if they accept your request.
 When making a pull request, **always** make one for `staging` and one for `master`.
 The pull request workflow is defined separately for each project.

 ### Why do you need the `staging` branch and why you should never merge it into `master`